 The Origin Neuron Corsair Carbide 175R variant (starting at $1,483) can be anything you want it to be.
 This beefy gaming desktop offers a ton of customization options, letting you choose everything from your tower color to your CPU to your cooling system.
 In theory, this sounds like a neophyte PC gamer's dream come true: a way to build your own PC without having to grapple with voltages and screwdrivers and the inevitable moment when you flip the power switch for the first time and nothing turns on.

 On the other hand, having reviewed an Origin Neuron ($3,542 as configured), I came away from the experience with just as many frustrations.
-The Origin Neuron I reviewed seemed shoddily put together and sometimes barely worked, even after getting bespoke tech support right from experts within the company.
+I encountered many performance issues with the Origin Neuron that I reviewed.
 Peripherals wouldn't pair; games chugged at an unplayable frame rate; lockups and freezes were common.

 On paper, the Origin Neuron can be an extremely powerful machine, and if you're spending a lot of money on it, it's just because you're getting a gorgeous, functional product at the end of the process.
-But if I had spent money on this product, I'd be furious with what I received.
-Either buy one and hope for the best, or learn to customize a machine under your own power.
+But the unit that I reviewed didn't live up to my expectations.

 Origin Neuron Corsair Carbide 175R price and configurations